taheeraahmed/Chat-bot/README.md

 This approach uses td-idf scoring with cosine similarity, word embedded models and a set of user-defined functions.
 The intents and chat-bot responses has been written by the one and only Taheera.
 This is also a major drawback when taking this approach.

 ### (3) Generative chat-bot
+Libraries used: <code>tensorflow</code>, <code>keras</code>, <code>numpy</code> and <code>re</code>

-The chat-bot is going to generate a text stream given the input of different streams of tweets.
-The streams consists of different topics.
+The chat-bot is going to generate a text stream given the input from a corpus consisting of different movie dialogues.

-It takes advantage of deep learning, or more specifically, a neural network to generate new sentences.
+It uses a seq2seq decoding function (which can be found in <code>seq2seq.py</code>), where the decoder will generate several output tokens, and the one with the highest probability will be selected.

+This technique uses deep learning, and the outcome is highly dependent on the training data (as with every other neural nets).